Blog

 Transition Code 98001

-For physicians who do not do not yet meet the requirement that non-panel services are no more than 30% of the total of LFP Practice Services, Transition Code 98001 may be entered to confirm you are actively transitioning the practice to meet this requirement by March 31, 2024.
+For physicians who do not do not yet meet the requirement that non-panel services are no more than 30% of the total of LFP Practice Services, transition code 98001 may be entered to confirm you are actively transitioning the practice to meet this requirement by September 30, 2025.
 If applicable, use the following "patient" demographics to submit this code:

 PHN: 9753035697